Advice from Departments

 What course(s), if any, does your department/program offer that would fulfill a distribution and/or diversity requirement?

-STS courses are regularly offered across all of the distribution requirements.
+ST112 fulfills the “S” distribution requirement.
+STS electives are regularly offered across all of the distribution requirements and some also fulfill the “U” or “I” diversity requirements.

 What else would be helpful for first-year students to know?